 Mechanical engineering is not just about science and figures.
 It’s a profession involving problem solving and creativity.

-It’s also growing at a rate of six percent per year, with mechanical engineers working across all types of industries including energy, construction, aerospace, automotive and medical technology.
+It’s also Australia’s second most in demand engineering profession, with mechanical engineers working across all types of industries including energy, construction, aerospace, automotive and medical technology.

 Mechanical engineers are like inventors.
 They look at problems and come up with solutions to design and redesign mechanical devices.